 A great walking treadmill that can be easily folded and used in small spaces.

-The Sunny Health and Fitness (SF-T4400) is a great budget option for those who want a solid treadmill they can walk on comfortably.
+The Sunny Health and Fitness (SF-T4400) is one of the best budget treadmills for those who want a solid treadmill they can walk on comfortably.
 At under $500, this machine has a lot going for it: three incline options (albeit manually, meaning you have to adjust the incline by hand before getting on the treadmill), an easy fold mechanism, and user-friendly buttons.

-I personally love the soft-drop system that Sunny added to this treadmill.
-If you’re worried about folding and unfolding this machine, don’t be.
+We really love the soft-drop system that Sunny added to this treadmill.
 When you’re ready to unfold it, the SF-T4400 essentially does the work for you, making this a safer process where hands and feet won’t get smashed on the treadmill’s way down.
+“The soft-drop feature is actually soft, and you don’t have to worry about it slamming on the floor,” says Anthony O’Reilly, GGR expert product tester.
+“It is so compact, it could easily be stowed under a bed.”

 The SF-T4400 is a good choice for beginners, because there are a variety of buttons and stats available that make it easy to use and get started on.
 You can jump between speeds with the press of a button, or view things like time elapsed, calories burned, and speed.